LivingGarden/LivingGarden.github.io/plan.md

 	<figcaption>Location of all volcanoes listed in the table above.</figcaption>
 </figure>

 The long-term plan is to map all populated areas within a 50km radius of each of the volcanoes.
-This will be a big task, as some volcanoes have several urban clusters within the target area.
+This will be a big task, as some volcanoes have several towns within the area of interest.
 To determine how much effort will be needed to map all 10 volcanoes, the event's focus will be on mapping Kelud and *Volcano*.

 Exactly how much work will be needed to complete the volcanoes will depend heavily on the surrounding area.
-Kelud, for example, has a number of large urban clusters within a 50km radius.
-Because of this, some effort has been done by NGOs to map Kelud.
-The American Red Cross and the Humanitarian OpenStreetMap Team have begun the process of mapping the volcano, though a majority remains un-mapped.
+Kelud, for example, has a number of large urban clusters within a 50km radius and will take some time to complete.
+Luckily, part of the job has already been completed as the Humanitarian OpenStreetMap Team have already started coordinating volunteers in mapping the area and have promoted it in coordination with the Missing Maps project begun mapping the volcano.
 The ongoing OpenStreetMap task can be found [HERE](http://tasks.hotosm.org/project/425). *The second volcano short background...*

 To map Kelud and *other volcano*, we will be working with USAID Global Development Lab's Geocenter--sepecifically their Mapping for Resilience program.
 The Geocenter teams up with the George Washington University to map areas of interest.